Illinois is seeing worst surge of COVID-19 since pandemic started, governor says

 Illinois Governor J.B.
 Pritzker on Tuesday said much of the state is seeing the worst surge of the coronavirus since the pandemic started earlier this year.
 Pritzker also said residents want this outbreak to be over but warned them to prepare for the winter.

-Pritzker said hospitalizations are spiking, with 4,200 patients on average admitted to the hospital due to COVID-19.
+Pritzker said hospitalizations are spiking, with 4,200 patients on average admitted to the hospital per day due to COVID-19.
 The governor said he has been in touch with hospital leaders and front line workers.

 "We're listening closely to them and we will do everything to protect them," Pritzker said.
 He urged everyone to wear a mask and to not hold large gatherings.